skinnider/NPS-generation/README.md

 `datasets.py`, `functions.py`, and `models.py` contain additional classes and functions required for model training and analysis.
 Arguments for usage from the command line are documented within each individual script.

+A demonstration dataset of 2,000 SMILES for drug-like small molecules is provided in order to demonstrate the functionality of the code.
+Please note, however, that these molecules were sampled at random from the  ChEMBL database (version 28) and are not themselves designer drugs.
+Please contact David Wishart (david dot wishart at ualberta dot ca) to request access to the complete training set used in the accompanying manuscript.

 ### Environment

 The experiments described in the manuscript were carried out in a conda environment with the following packages installed.
 A copy of the environment is also provided in the file `environment.yml`.